Coexisting With Coyotes

 - Be BIG and LOUD!
 Yell “Go away!”
 Never scream.
 A strong voice and assertive gestures send a clear message.
 Take action- *Aversion Conditioning or Hazing.

 - Slowly back away.
-Maintain eye contact and remember never run.
+Maintain eye contact and remember never to run.

 See alpha dad “Gus” in action- Eastern Coyote.